-- 37.1 A meeting chaired by the race director will take place at 19.00 on the last day of scrutineering before the first practice session at a time and location to be advised, all drivers entered for the Event and their team managers must be present. - 37.2 All drivers eligible to take part in the race must attend a photograph session wearing their racing apparel.
+- 37.1 A meeting chaired by the race director will take place before the first practice session at a time and location to be advised, all drivers entered for the Event and their team managers must be present. - 37.2 All drivers eligible to take part in the race must attend a photograph session wearing their racing apparel.
 Competitors will be notified of the time and location.